GSA/piv-guides/_devconfig/ssh-all.md

 collection: devconfig
 ---

-**WORK ON INTRO SENTENCE** To remotely access UNIX-like servers from your computer, whether your operating system (OS) is Windows, Linux, or Mac, you will need to  authenticate your PIV/CAC to use SSH for remote access.
+To use SSH for remote access to a UNIX-like server, you need to authenticate your PIV/CAC.
+This can be done from a Windows, Linux, or Mac workstation/computer.
+You will also need to configure the UNIX-like server for remote access.

-This guide tells you how to:

-  * Authenticate your PIV/CAC
-  * Use SSH from your Windows, Linux, or Mac computer
-  * Configure a UNIX-like server

-For the steps needed to authenticate your PIV/CAC and use SSH, click on the link for your OS:

   * [Using PIV/CAC and SSH from a Windows Computer](#using-piv/cac-and-ssh-for-remote-access-from-a-windows-computer)
   * [Using PIV/CAC and SSH from a Linux Computer](#using-piv/cac-and-ssh-for-remote-access-from-a-linux-computer)
   * [Using PIV/CAC and SSH from a Mac OS X Computer](#Using-piv/cac-and-ssh-for-remote-access-from-a-mac-os-x-computer)

-For the steps needed to configure a UNIX-like server, click on the link:

   * [Configure a UNIX-like server](#configure-a-unix-like-server)

 ## Before You Get Started &mdash; More about PIV/CAC Authentication